 Minsul is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Minsul family once lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minsul belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Minsul family

 The surname Minsul was first found in Cheshire at Minshull Vernon.
 "The manor belonged anciently to the Vernons, from whom it passed to the family of Aldeton, sometimes called Oldington and Oulton; it was subsequently divided among the Starkies, Newtons, and Minshulls."

 Later some of the family were found at Alsager, again in Cheshire.
 "The manor [of Alsager] was at an early period in the possession of the Vernon family, and subsequently in that of the family of Minshull."

 This web page shows only a small excerpt of our Minsul research.
 Another 104 words (7 lines of text) covering the years 1359, 1686, 1643, 1686, 1560, 1627, 1638, 1728, 1608, 1674 and 1662 are included under the topic Early Minsul History in all our PDF Extended History products and printed products wherever possible.